ayahack89/GoogleSalution2025-Team-DankCoders-/README.md

-# 🚑 SmartMediCard
+# 🚑 Smartmedicard

 ## 🚀 Overview
-**SmartMediCard** is a *digital medical record management system* that enables users to access their medical records securely and instantly.
+**Smartmedicard** is a *digital medical record management system* that enables users to access their medical records securely and instantly.
 With the help of **NFC-enabled ATM-like cards**, users can log in with just a tap and view, download, or export their medical data in multiple formats — making healthcare management seamless and hassle-free.

 ---